-As of May 20, 2016, a pilot project will be in place, authorizing the presence of dogs in Frontenac, Jacques‑Cartier and Oka national parks, in order to measure how visits and the natural environment might be affected.
+A pilot project began in May 2016, authorizing the presence of dogs in Frontenac, Jacques‑Cartier and Oka national parks.
+As of May 18, 2018, this pilot project will expand to include Aiguebelle and Lac‑Témiscouata national parks so as to diversify data collection.
 Check out the applicable rules and authorized sites.

-The mission of Parcs Québec is to protect and promote the natural environments of Quebec's 43 designated nature areas and sites of outstanding natural beauty.
+The mission of Québec's national parks is to protect and promote the natural environments of Quebec's 43 designated nature areas and sites of outstanding natural beauty.
 Accordingly, Québec's national parks are managed so as to strike a balance between the conservation of their natural and cultural heritage, and public access for education and recreation purposes.
 For more information